 3.5.5.
-Alternative E: Expanding Both Turning Basins, Maximizing Beneficial Reuse, and Electric Dredging
+Alternative D-2: Expanding Both Turning Basins, Maximizing Beneficial Reuse, and Electric Dredging

-Alternative E proposed to expand both the Inner and Outer Harbor Turning Basins as well.
+Alternative D-2 proposed to expand both the Inner and Outer Harbor Turning Basins as well.
 It also proposes to maximize the beneficial use of any dredged material destined for offshore disposal.
 This would lead to benefits to endangered species through habitat creation at existing beneficial use sites.
 More detail on this aspect of the plan can be found in the Environmental Analysis appendix.
 This plan would also include electric dredging plants at the Inner Harbor Turning Basin.
 This would improve air quality and reduce the noise associated with a traditional dredge.
-Discussion on the reduction of the health impacts associated with these activities can also be found in the Environmental quality and other social effects, Alternative E has the same NED effects as Alternative D that expands both turning basins.
-The NED benefits to transportation cost reduction are the same in both alternatives, and the NED costs are higher for Alternative E.
+Discussion on the reduction of the health impacts associated with these activities can also be found in the Environmental appendix.
+Despite these differences in the impacts to environmental quality and other social effects, Alternative D-2 has the same NED effects as Alternative D that expands both turning basins.
+The NED benefits to transportation cost reduction are the same in both alternatives, and the NED costs are higher for Alternative E. The